Michael F. Adubato: Assembly legislation

 An insurance agent by profession, Adubato was the sponsor of the Automobile Insurance Reform Act, a bill that eliminated the assigned risk pool of 1.4 million drivers, more than 40% of the state's 3.3 million drivers, who had been rejected by their insurance companies and had been assigned to carriers.
 Under the terms of the bill signed by Governor of New Jersey Thomas Kean after being vetoed twice by his predecessor Brendan Byrne, these motorists would be covered by the Joint Underwriting Association starting in January 1984.
 A series of amendments impacting drivers and sponsored by Adubato passed both houses in January 1984, providing funding for the joint pool through a $1,000 surcharge per year for three years on drunk drivers, a $100 surcharge on those with DWI convictions to pay for added policing and a rejection of an across-the-board $90 surcharge assessed on all auto insurance coverage.
 Upon leaving the Assembly, he continued his involvement on insurance issues as an advisor to legislators on related matters.

 Death

 He died of a heart attack on February 27, 1993, at the age of 58 at Clara Maass Medical Center in Belleville, New Jersey.

 Adubato's daughter Lisa was nominated by Governor of New Jersey Chris Christie to serve as a judge in New Jersey Superior Court.
-His brother's son Steve Adubato Jr. served the 20th District in the Assembly from 1984 to 1986; Michael and Steve Adubato became the only uncle and nephew to serve simultaneously in the legislature.
+His nephew, Steve, served the 20th District in the Assembly from 1984 to 1986; Michael and Steve Adubato became the only uncle and nephew to serve simultaneously in the legislature.